Tektronica/leviathan/README.md

 1. universal script launcher
 2. data plotter without needing external tools such as Matlab or Octave
 3. instrument setup wizard for easily priortizing which instruments are part of your test
-4. power script wizard that can do just about anything*
+4. powerful script wizard that can do just about anything*

 ## Overview
 ![Imgur Image](https://i.imgur.com/x9rFK6M.png?1)